Leninner/personal_portfolio/src/content/projects/static-website-aws.md

 Terraform is an open-source `infrastructure as code` software tool created by **HashiCorp**.
 It enables users to define and provision a datacenter infrastructure using a high-level configuration language known as Hashicorp Configuration Language (HCL), or optionally JSON.

 ## Conclusion

 Writing **infrastructure as code** is a great way to provision and manage your cloud resources.
 It allows you to automate your infrastructure deployments and make them repeatable.
 CDK and Terraform are great tools to do that.

 AWS Lambda is a great service to run your code without provisioning or managing servers.
 It is a serverless service that allows you to run your code for virtually any type of application or backend service and you can combine it with other AWS services to build powerful applications.

+You can see the entire code of this project in my [GitHub]().
+Remember that this project is based on the [AWS Serverless Web Application Workshop](https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/)

 > If you liked this project, please **follow me** on [LinkedIn](https://www.linkedin.com/in/leninner), [Instagram]() and [GitHub](https://www.github.com/leninner) to stay tuned for more projects and **be sure** to check out my other [projects](/projects).